 Natural fibre composite production, formulation and characterisation are part of Dr Ghaffar's research expertise.
 In 2015, he was appointed Manager of Grow2Build European Centre of Excellence (Grow2Build), which serves as a permanent focal point for local manufacturers, industries and research centres interested in bio-based building products, providing technical support and innovation for the utilisation of bio-based products in the construction industry.

 Moreover, construction waste management and valorisation (WasteValue) is another of Dr Ghaffar's research interests.
-This research aims to study the feasibility of the circular economy (cradle to cradle) management of waste and the environmental sustainability of the systems in construction.
+This research aims to study the feasibility of the circular economy management of waste and the environmental sustainability of the systems in construction.
 WasteValue evaluates and analyses current technologies and strategies concerning construction and demolition waste management in the UK.